wookiee2187/login-node/README.md

 You can check that the request terminate command works by using $docker exec -i vc3 vc3-client request-terminate --request-name [request_name].
 The logs should indicate the success of this operation, and sshing into the login pod should no longer work.

+# Main changes in current version
+The main changes in the current version are in the file HandleHeadNodes.py.
+Previously, the code used an OpenStack backend with servers to create the nodes in the virtual cluster.
+In the current version, 'login pods' are created which are dynamically provisioned on a Kubernetes backend.
+Instead of the HeadNode states matching up to the server states, they now match up to the pod states.
+The HeadNode states now are booting->pending->running, instead of booting->initializing->running.

+The current code also does not use the ansible playbook code for managing configurations.
+Configurations are done in login_create, with the configmap temcon-[request_name].
+The configurations are set for cvmfs, spark, minio, and reana.